shamanec/ios-appium-docker/configs/README.md

  * Each device needs to be added in the following format:
    **Device name | Device OS version | Device UDID | Appium port | WDA port | WDA Mjpeg port**
    You can follow the convention of the provided file for the port numbers.
- * Additionally you can add a new device to the file by connecting it to the machine and executing **./services.sh add-device** from the main script.
+ * Additionally you can add a new device to the file by connecting it to the machine and executing **./services.sh control** from the main script and selecting option **9) Add a device**.

 ## wdaSync.sh